Bonus point wins for Crusaders, Rebels over SAfrican teams

-Christchurch, New Zealand, March 23, 2018 (AFP) - - Defending Super Rugby champions Canterbury Crusaders snapped a two-game losing streak as the Melbourne Rebels smashed the Coastal Sharks on Friday.
+Christchurch (New Zealand) (AFP) - Defending Super Rugby champions Canterbury Crusaders snapped a two-game losing streak as the Melbourne Rebels smashed the Coastal Sharks on Friday.

 It proved a bleak night for South African teams with the Crusaders downing the Northern Bulls in a 33-14 bonus point win in Christchurch, while the Rebels crushed the Durban-based Sharks 46-14 in Melbourne.